cmu-phil/py-tetrad/README.md

     * https://aws.amazon.com/corretto/?filtered-posts.sort-by=item.additionalFields.createdDate&filtered-posts.sort-order=desc

-    * It may be necessary, depending on how you set up your Python, to set JAVA_HOME to your current python installation.
+    * It may be necessary, depending on how you set up your Python, to set JAVA_HOME to the path to this JRE installation.